Hearthware Gourmet Coffee Roaster

 Setup

 Owners of the Hearthware Gourmet won’t need any help operating this equipment.
-For those that are considering a purchase, let’s walk through a roasting cycle.
+For those considering a purchase, let’s walk through a roasting cycle.
 The first step is to lock the glass roasting pot onto the power base.
-The pot has 4 tabs that glide into grooves on the power base.
+The pot has four tabs that glide into grooves on the power base.

 The base of the Hearthware Gourmet Coffee Roaster

 Pour 1/2 cup of green coffee beans into the roasting pot.
-Don’t overfill the pot or the beans could roast unevenly or burn.
+Don’t overfill the pot; the beans could roast unevenly or burn.

 Pour green coffee beans into the coffee roaster.

-Once you have the lid securely on top of the roasting chamber you are ready to roast.
+You are ready to roast once you have the lid securely on top of the roasting chamber.
 Turn the knob to your desired roast.
-Note the label Medium is a 10.
+Note that the label Medium is a 10.
 To me, this yields a very dark roast.
 Most roasts will do better in the 6 to 9 range.
 However, one shouldn’t merely trust your initial knob setting.
 Once the roast hits your desired sweet spot, you can and should force the cooldown.
 The knob isn’t clear on exactly what number initiates the cool-down.
 It is just below the number 3.
-When the beans are perfect, turn the knob to just under the 3 setting.
+When the beans are perfect, turn the knob to just under the three setting.

 Roasting